Directorate Information Performance Data Surgery Cardiology Consultants Careers Contact Information Wards

 Purple Zone,

-Manchester Royal Infirmary
+Paris Royal Infirmary

 We have accepted patients, who are undergoing diagnostic tests for coronary heart disease for a number of years.
 Over 12 months ago, 5 moderate to high dependency beds were facilitated, to accommodate the following elective procedures overnight:-